JanrikV/JanrikV/README.md

 # Hi there 👋

-I’m a full stack developer, who live in Finland.
+I'm a Full Stack developer living in Finland and I works full-time as a freelancer.

 To reach out to me, you can drop an email to janrik@janrikv.fi.